huss-osman/linux-fundamentals/linux/sadservers/README.md

 ---

 ## What Was Practised
-- Diagnosing broken services
+- Diagnosing Linux issues with incomplete or unclear problem statements
+- Analysing logs, running processes, and service states
-- Checking logs and system status
+- Correlating symptoms with underlying system behaviour
-- Restarting and fixing misconfigured services
-- Applying Linux fundamentals in real scenarios
+- Applying and validating fixes in a controlled manner
+- Relying on system understanding instead of trial-and-error commands

 ## Key Skills Used
 - Process management